nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-listeners.md

 ## Asynchronous vs Synchronous Listeners

-Asynchronous listeners will run as Work instances in a separated WorkManager thread.
-This means the main transaction, the one that raised the event, won't be blocked by the listener processing.
+Asynchronous listeners will run as Work instances in a separated WorkManager thread or on a separate Nuxeo instance.
+This means that the main transaction, the one that raised the event, won't be blocked by the listener processing.

-Therefore if the processing done by the listener may be long, this is a good candidate for asynchronous processing.
+Therefore if the processing done by the listener may take a long time, this is a good candidate for asynchronous processing.

 However, there are some impacts in moving a synchronous listener to an asynchronous one:

-*   the listener signature needs to change
-    *   rather than receiving a single event, it will receive an EventBundle that contains all events inside the transaction
+*   The listener signature needs to change: rather than receiving a single event, it will receive an EventBundle that contains all events inside the transaction.
-*   because the listener runs in a separated transaction it can not rollback the source transaction (it is too late anyway)
+*   Because the listener runs in a separate transaction it cannot rollback the source transaction (it is too late anyway).
-*   the listener code needs to be aware that it may have to deal with new cases
-    *   typically, the listener may receive an event about a document that has since then been deleted
+*   The listener code needs to be aware that it may have to deal with new cases; typically, the listener may receive an event about a document that has since been deleted.

 ## Forwarding Events to an External Event Bus

 The beginning of an integration with [RabbitMQ](https://www.rabbitmq.com/) is available [in the nuxeo-sandbox GitHub repository](https://github.com/nuxeo-sandbox/nuxeo-rabbitmq).
 While it would require more implementation work for being used in a production environment, it provides a good sample of how to integrate with an external event bus.

-## Performances and Monitoring
+## Performance and Monitoring

 Using listeners, especially synchronous ones, may impact the global performance.
 Typically, having synchronous listeners that do long processing will reduce the scalability of the system.